-Viscount Simon was one of the 15 hereditary peers elected by the whole House in 1999 from among those ready to serve as Deputy Speakers or in any other office.
-Therefore, under Standing Order 9(3), his successor will be elected by the whole House.
-In 1999 the Procedure Committee recommended that any peer elected at a by-election in this category should not be expected to serve as a Deputy Speaker.
-Under the terms of an informal agreement between the parties and groups in the House of Lords, it is expected that the successful candidate will sit as a Labour member of the House.
+Viscount Falkland was one of the 15 hereditary peers elected by the whole House in 1999 from among those ready to serve as Deputy Speakers.
+Under Standing Order 9(3), his successor will therefore be elected by the whole House1, although there is no expectation that they will serve as a Deputy Speaker.

+Viscount Falkland was originally elected as a Liberal Democrat, and, in accordance with an informal agreement between the parties and groups in the House of Lords, it is expected that his successor will sit as a Liberal Democrat member of the House.